makauj/private-notes/airbnb.md

 # 0x00.
 AirBnB clone - The console

 ## Background Context
-The AirBnB clone project is a full stack project that will take 4 months to complete.
-The goal is to to deploy on my server a so=imple copy of the AirBnB wesite.
+The AirBnB clone project is a full-stack project that will take 4 months to complete.
+The goal is to to deploy on my server a simple copy of the AirBnB website.
-We will implement features one after another, covering all fundamental concepts of the higher level programming stack.
+We will implement features one after another, covering all fundamental concepts of the higher-level programming stack.
 The complete website will be composed of:
 1. A console interpreter.
 The console interpreter will manipulate data without a visual interface, like a shell.
 2. The front-end.
 This will be the website that can be used by everyone.